-With only 7 African American students among the 895 students admitted to NYC's most selective high school for the 2019-20 school year, we're reprising this piece on strategies for increasing the representation of students of color in public magnet schools.
+With Fairfax County's highly rated magnet Thomas Jefferson High School for Science and Technology eliminating its admissions test, we're reprising this piece on strategies for increasing the representation of students of color in public magnet schools.

 One of few bright spots in the just-released National Assessment of Education Progress (NAEP) results was an increase in the number of students reaching "advanced" level in both math and reading at the 4th- and 8th-grades.